SolomonMg/SolomonMg.github.io.SOURCE/content/authors/admin/_index.md

 My work on [election forecasts](publication/wlm-2019-projecting/) sparked [public debates](https://twitter.com/SolomonMg/status/1311649795258421252?s=20) about the ethics and consequences of models projecting the results of elections, and prompted [FiveThirtyEight to change their user interface](https://fivethirtyeight.com/features/politics-podcast-whats-so-wrong-with-nancy-pelosi/) to address concerns raised by the work.

-My doctoral work at Stanford consisted of [research on social influence](pdf/SocialNewsCommRes.pdf) and social structure in digital environments and probably the largest study of algorithmic bias in social media, which was later published in [Science](pdf/Science-2015-Bakshy-1130-2.pdf).
-I also did work to uncover [bias in visual portrayals of African American candidates in political attack ads](https://solomonmg.github.io/pdf/HSVmetricsCampaignsDarknessPOQFINAL.pdf), worked with a lab at Lucile Packard Children's Hospital on a number of [imaging studies](http://pubs.rsna.org/doi/full/10.1148/radiol.11110715) and wrote a book, [*The Impression of Influence*](pdf/GrimmerWestwoodMessingBook.pdf) with [Justin Grimmer](https://www.justingrimmer.org/) and [Sean Westwood](https://www.dartmouth.edu/~seanjwestwood/) which was published by Princeton University Press.
+My most widely cited work is from my dissertation, which identifies the critical drivers of what we consume online.
+Social signals (and ranking) dominate ideological signals, published in [Communication Research]](pdf/SocialNewsCommRes.pdf), and the networks we form on social media more powerfully govern exposure to ideologically diverse content than ranking or individal preference, published in [Science](pdf/Science-2015-Bakshy-1130-2.pdf).
+While at Stanford, I also did work to uncover [bias in visual portrayals of African American candidates in political attack ads](https://solomonmg.github.io/pdf/HSVmetricsCampaignsDarknessPOQFINAL.pdf), worked with a lab at Lucile Packard Children's Hospital on a number of [imaging studies](http://pubs.rsna.org/doi/full/10.1148/radiol.11110715) and wrote a book about how members of congress claim credit, [*The Impression of Influence*](pdf/GrimmerWestwoodMessingBook.pdf) with [Justin Grimmer](https://www.justingrimmer.org/) and [Sean Westwood](https://www.dartmouth.edu/~seanjwestwood/) which was published by Princeton University Press.